Catherine Zeta-Jones: Early life and initial stage career

-Catherine Zeta-Jones was born on 25 September 1969 in Swansea, South Wales, to David Jones, the owner of a sweet factory, and his wife Patricia (née Fair), a seamstress.
-Her father is Welsh and her mother is of Irish Catholic descent.
-She was named after her grandmothers, Zeta Jones (derived from the name of a ship that her great-grandfather sailed on) and Catherine Fair.
+She was born Catherine Zeta Jones on 25 September 1969 in Swansea, Wales, to a Welsh father, David Jones, the owner of a sweet factory, and his wife Patricia (née Fair), a seamstress, who was of Irish Catholic descent.
+She was named after her grandmothers, Catherine Fair and Zeta Jones; Zeta was the name of a ship that her great-grandfather had sailed on.
 She has an older brother, David, and a younger brother, Lyndon, who worked as a sales representative before venturing into film production.
-She was born and raised in Treboeth area of Swansea before moving to the Mumbles area of the city after her parents' bingo win of £100,000.
+She was born and raised in the Treboeth area of Swansea before moving to the Mumbles area of the city after her parents' bingo win of £100,000.
 Because Zeta-Jones was a hyperactive child, her mother sent her to the Hazel Johnson School of Dance when she was four years old.
 She was educated at Dumbarton House School, a private school in Swansea.
 The family came from a modest background, but their fortunes improved with their bingo win, thus enabling them to pay for their daughter's dance and ballet lessons.

 Zeta-Jones participated in school stage shows from a young age and gained local media attention when her rendition of a Shirley Bassey song won a Junior Star Trail talent competition.
 As part of a dance troupe, she routinely took trips to London, where she auditioned for roles in the theatre.
-At age nine, Zeta-Jones was selected to play July, one of the orphan girls in the original West End production of the musical Annie, and in her early teens, she became a national tap dancing champion.
+At age nine, Zeta-Jones was selected to play July, one of the orphan girls in the original West End production of the musical Annie, and in her early teens, she became a national tap-dancing champion.
 In 1981, she played the lead role of Annie in a Swansea production of the musical, which was staged at the Swansea Grand Theatre.
 Two years later, she played the lead role of Tallulah in a West End production of Bugsy Malone.
-When she was fifteen, Zeta-Jones left school without obtaining O-levels and decided to live in London to pursue a full-time acting career; she was also engaged to perform in a touring production of The Pajama Game.
+When she was fifteen, Zeta-Jones left school without obtaining O-levels and decided to live in London to pursue a full-time acting career.
 Describing her teenage years in London, Zeta-Jones said, "I would queue up for auditions and then change my costume or put on a different leotard and audition again.
 It might take me two tries, but I always got the job.
 I figured out what they wanted".
 She went on to attend the independent Arts Educational Schools in the Chiswick district of London, for a three-year course in musical theatre.